logicminds/gitlab_mirrors/README.md

 The local system user account can be on any system within your network as long as it can ssh into the gitlab system.
 So you are not required to run this puppet module on your gitlab system.

-Once the public ssh key is setup the local system account will be able to push projects to your gitlab server sucessfully.
+Once the public ssh key is set up, the local system account will be able to push projects to your gitlab server successfully.

-Additionally, since gitlab_mirrors use the gitlab API it also needs the private token from the newly created gitlab user.
+Additionally, since gitlab_mirrors use the gitlab API, it also needs the private token from the newly-created gitlab user.

-This project makes use of the following modules which is not on the forge.
+This project makes use of the following modules, which are not on the forge.
 - https://github.com/nanliu/puppet-git.git

-### Setup a mirror list functionality using a repo (Optionally, but highly recommended)
+### Set up a mirror list functionality using a repo (Optionally, but highly recommended)
 1. Create a repo on your gitlab server called mirror_list
 2. Add a yaml file called mirror_list.yaml to the repo
 3. Populate the list with the repos you want to mirror.